Mr David Coogans > Howse Williams > Hong Kong, Hong Kong > Lawyer Profile

 Mr David Coogans

 David is a commercial disputes lawyer specialising in international trade disputes.
 David has over 25 years of experience in commercial dispute resolution.
-He advises ship-owners, charterers and various property and liability insurers.
-David also has extensive experience outside of international trade matters, including dealing with shareholder disputes and the recovery of monies lost due to internet/identity fraud.
+He advises a wide variety of shipping interests including marine and non-marine insurers.
+David also has extensive experience outside of international trade matters, including dealing with, insolvency matters, shareholder disputes and the recovery and tracing of monies lost due to internet/identity fraud.

-David has handled arbitrations concerning a wide range of disputes with proceedings in Hong Kong, England & Wales, Australia, Singapore and the United States.
+David has handled both Court proceedings and Arbitrations concerning a wide range of disputes in Hong Kong, England & Wales, Australia, Singapore and the United States.
 David is familiar with UNCITRAL rules, LMAA terms, ICDR, ACICA and SIAC Rules.
+David has also acted as mediator in several high value disputes.

 Before qualifying as a lawyer, David served as a deck officer in the British Merchant Navy with the Cunard Steamship Company.
 He has dealt with several high profile casualty matters.